pwitvoet/mess/readme.md

 ### Entity rewrite rules
 Rewrite rules can be used to modify entity attributes before macro processing occurs.
 This makes it possible to create custom entities for template maps.
 For more detailed information, see [entity rewrite rules.md](entity%20rewrite%20rules.md).

 For example, the landmines above were created with a `macro_insert` entity that referenced the `landmine` template.
-To modify the landmine's damage, a specific attribute had to be added with SmartEdit mode.
+To modify the landmine's damage, SmartEdit mode had to be disabled so a custom attribute could be added.
 With entity rewrite rules, it's possible to create a `monster_landmine` entity with a proper `damage` attribute.

 Entity rewrite rules are created by adding specially formatted comments to an `.fgd` file, right before the entity type that they apply to: